adoalvarez/ado-referral-builder/README.md

 ### Clone the repository

+Go to terminal and clone the repository using `git clone https://github.com/adoalvarez/ado-referral-builder.git`

+### Install dependencies

+Make sure to install dependencies to be able to run the app. \
+use `npm i` or `npm install`

 ### `npm start-dev`

-Runs the app in the development mode.\
+This will run both backend and frontend app in development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser. \
-Open [http://localhost:3001/api/referrals] (http://localhost:3001/api/referrals) to view get api
+Open [http://localhost:3001/api/referrals](http://localhost:3001/api/referrals) to view get api